-As you become more familiar with WordPress, you may occasionally come across something called a blogroll.
+As you continue to learn more about using WordPress, you may occasionally come across something called a blogroll.

 According to official WordPress documentation …